The Best New Jersey Homeowners Insurance Companies

 If any of these coverage options are important to you, Chubb has the financial reputation to back them up.
 It has some of the highest credit ratings of any company we evaluated, scoring an“A++” from A.M.
 Best.
 And according to J.D.
 Power’s customer survey, Chubb’s claims experience is super smooth.

 Chubb also gives discounts for bundling your auto and home insurance, but its website is generally scant about pricing information and doesn't provide an online quote tool.
 You'll have to check directly with an affiliated independent agent to see if your home is eligible for Chubb Insurance.

 New Jersey Manufacturers

-NJM’s coverage and endorsements are among the most varied of the five we looked at.
-For example, boaters will be pleased to see the company’s optional coverage for watercraft, which includes coverage for cruiser boats, jet skis, and pontoons through a partnership with American Modern Insurance.
+If you do, NJM is a great choice.
+For starters, it has a robust coverage selection compared to other top companies.
+Boaters will love the optional coverage for watercraft, which includes cruiser boats, jet skis, and pontoons through a partnership with American Modern Insurance.
 It’s also one of two companies to offer an optional coverage for mandated building code upgrades (along with State Farm).

 NJM even offers a few interesting perks that the competition doesn’t.
 Foremost is its dividend program: If the company posts positive financial results for the year, policyholders are “typically credited” with a dividend payment that goes toward paying their annual premium.
 NJM’s site states that the company has paid dividends annually since 1918.

 In addition, NJM is one of a handful of private companies offering flood insurance.
 Most flood policies must be purchased as a separate plan through FEMA.
 NJM still sells them through a subsidiary company — New Jersey Re-Insurance — but we liked the convenience of using one website to manage both policies rather than jumping over to FEMA.